Funding for Service

 Saturday Night Late is Lawrence's event series that provides students with activities, events, and entertainment on Saturday nights (around 10pm) throughout the term.
 The Saturday Night Late Grant funds engaging and unique alcohol-free late night events and are administered through the Campus Life Office.
-Fund requests can range between $500 and $1500.
 Applications are available here.

-The Class of 1968 Peace and Social Activism Project Fund supports programming concerning peace and social activism.
-Specifically, the fund supports individual or collaborative projects by students and faculty that address these issues in a historical or contemporary context from a local, regional, national or global perspective.
+This fund supports individual or collaborative projects by students and faculty that address peace and social activism in a historical or contemporary context from a local, regional, national or global perspective.
 Individual grant amounts will range from $500 to $2,000.
 The Class of 1968 Fund is administered by the Office of Development.
-For more information, please email Kia Thao.
+For more information, please email Erin Chudacoff.

 The Student Sustainability Fund offers students competitive grants for projects that may consist of research, internships, volunteer or service projects, class projects, or student group initiatives.
 Applicants must be enrolled during the term of their proposed project.
 Students must complete an application for funds and identify a faculty or staff advisor to help track the progress of the project.
 After receiving approval, the student will have one year to complete the stipulations of their proposed project.
 Proposals will be reviewed by the Sustainability Steering Committee once per term.

 The Summer Volunteer Opportunity Grant (SVOG) is a program designed for students who are interested in exploring work in civic engagement, including: not-for-profit, education, social impact, cultural and political advocacy and the arts through an internship or volunteer opportunity.

-Lawrence has developed partnerships with multiple organizations to offer internships that provide an award to support you in your co-curricular pursuits.
-You will have the opportunity to apply for pre-identified internships with a number of organizations such as Carnegie Hall, KIPP Academy, Bread for the World and others!
+Lawrence has developed partnerships with multiple organizations such as Carnegie Hall, KIPP Academy, Bread for the World and others!
 Also, if you have self-identified an internship or volunteer opportunity in civic engagement as described above, you are eligible to apply for financial support through the SVOG program.
 To be eligible for the SVOG, you must apply for the Summer Experiential Learning Program.